voxel51/fiftyone/docs/source/getting_started/troubleshooting.rst

     RuntimeError: Could not find mongod >= 4.4

-To resolve this, you can install an alternative package on some distributions, detailed below, or install a compatible version of MongoDB system-wide.
+To resolve this, you can install an alternative package on some distributions, detailed below, or you declare .

 .. _alternative-builds: